Do you accept insurance?

 Why Routine Prenatal Office Visits?

 The life of a midwife means being on call 24/7, ready to miss important personal and family events for your care.
-In return, I appreciate the ease that comes with prenatal office appointments.
-They allow me to consolidate visits and therefore have much more time to be responsive to your urgent medical needs, stay up to date with research and skills, administrate my practice, and take care of myself and my own family.
-When you need me, I will be there for you.
+In return, we appreciate the ease that comes with prenatal office appointments.
+They allow us to consolidate visits and therefore have much more time to be responsive to your urgent medical needs, stay up to date with research and skills, administrate our practice, and take care of ourselves and our own families.
+When you need us, we will be there for you.

 How do we find community?